 - Nurturing Wonder through Play in Early Childhood— Spend the day exploring how outdoor play and nature-based learning enriches the whole child, as well as your teaching experience.
 Come dressed for the weather as we venture outdoors to explore ways to adapt lessons to incorporate play-based learning and strengthen our students’ and our own connection to nature.
 In addition to leaving the workshop with inspiration and strategies to take play-based learning outside, participants will also receive the Growing Up Wild and Getting Little Feet Wet activity guides.

-- Inquiry Design* (Step 2 of the Educator Certification Process)—Design a full inquiry project for classroom.
+- Inquiry Design (Step 2 of the Educator Certification Process)—Design a full inquiry project for classroom.
 National Geographic Educators will provide insights and support as participants plan a project to be implemented in the 2019-2020 school year.
-This workshop is designed to build on “Tools of Inquiry” however there is an option to attend an additional “Step 1” session for those who can only attend this day.
+This workshop is designed to build on the "Connect, Explore, Engage in Inquiry" and “Tools of Inquiry” workshops, however there is an option to attend an additional “Step 1” session for those who can only attend this day.

 - Outdoor Inquiry with Project WET and Project WILD—Project WET and Project WILD are great entry points for educators looking to bring environmental education into the classroom or for experienced educators looking for more hands-on activities!
 Participants will receive three activity guides, each with over one hundred activities, and the tools K-12 educators need to integrate water or wildlife education into every school subject.
 This workshop will focus on taking learning outside with an inquiry twist!